go2zo/gridsome-tailwind-starter/README.md

 1. `gridsome create my-gridsome-site go2zo/gridsome-tailwind-starter` to install this starter
 2. `cd my-gridsome-site` to open the folder
+3. `yarn prepare` to install husky
-3. `yarn develop` to start a local dev server at `http://localhost:8080`
+4. `yarn develop` to start a local dev server at `http://localhost:8080`
-4. Happy coding 🎉🙌
+5. Happy coding 🎉🙌

 ## References